NOTE FROM THE CONFERENCE ORGANIZERS

 Guidelines for Submissions

-Please submit a 200-300 word strong abstract as well as a brief description of yourself, which can include personal information and/ or your academic profile.
-Even though it is not required, we strongly recommend attaching a bibliography of sources.
-Please submit these documents before the due dates to email@example.com.
-Group projects are also welcomed and considered.
+Submit a 200-300 word abstract describing your paper/project along with short 100-200 word bio which can include personal information, institutional affiliation, and/ or your academic profile.
+Even though it is not required, we strongly recommend attaching a list of sources.
+Please submit these documents before the due dates to firstname.lastname@example.org.
+Group projects are also welcomed.